OVGA Design Review

 Other features of the desktop review are:

-• The round-table conversational format, in which the design team and panel discuss the design.
+• The round-table conversational format, in which the design team and Design Review Experts discuss the design.

 • A shorter, less-formal structure to review, usually lasting an hour, but tailored to the needs of each project.